DongYang26/GSL-GCRNN/README.md

 ## Acknowledgement
-Please acknowledge the following paper if the codes is useful for your research.
+Please acknowledge the following paper if the codes and/or datasets are useful for your research.

 ```
 @INPROCEEDINGS{10758056,